-Activity: Read an Excerpt from the Living Wage Teshuvah” by Rabbi Jill Jacobs.
+- Read an Excerpt from the Living Wage Teshuvah” by Rabbi Jill Jacobs

-To conclude your class' study of Jews and the Labor Movement, ask students to formulate five rules for employers and five rules for employees, sharing their answers and coming up with a comprehensive list.
+- Assignment.
+Ask students to formulate five rules for employers and five rules for employees, sharing their answers and coming up with a comprehensive list.
 Then, in a roundtable discussion, encourage students to brainstorm ways they can help improve conditions for workers today.
+Ideas might include:

 - E-mailing clothing manufacturers to find out where their clothing is made.

 - Questioning retailers about safeguards they have in place to ensure safe working conditions for overseas factory workers.

 - Organizing a petition to improve factory conditions.